laujan/ProposalManager/README.md

   - Extensibility features for partners: Proposal Manager APIs, application channel tab customization, and Project Smart Link integration from external webservice.
   - Improved documentation and getting started videos in GitHub.

-Detailed documentation and links to instructional videos are available in Documents folders presented in the master and respective Add-Ins.
+Detailed documentation and links to instructional videos are available in Documents folders present in the root folder and respective Add-Ins.

 # Before you start
 Make sure that you have the following handy before starting the deployment process: